 Customization and Automation

 Time is saved and a broader user audience can be reached by tailoring the analysis environment for specific needs.
-MSC’s motion analysis solutions provide multiple means of automating the model construction, solving, and post-processing activities.
+Hexagon’s (MSC Software) motion analysis solutions provide multiple means of automating the model construction, solving, and post-processing activities.
 Model construction can be automated by macros or templates.
 Custom interfaces can be created and incorporated directly into the “off-the-shelf” tool.
-And, powerful industry/application-specific packages are available from MSC and our business partners.
+And, powerful industry/application-specific packages are available from Hexagon (MSC Software) and our business partners.